 Experiments.
 A reader of your paper should be able to reproduce your experiments and obtain the same results.
 Hence, it is necessary to describe the experimental setup, including details of case study or benchmark data (or where it can be obtained) and how synthetic data (if used) has been generated.
 If you are reporting statistical data, then make sure you present measures pertaining to the quality of the results obtained, for example confidence intervals, or variance.
 To aid in the reproducibility of results, consider also making your evaluation code available.

 Acknowledgments.
 These instructions as well as some descriptions of our evaluation criteria originate in a list of FAQs started by Giuseppe Lipari for ECRTS’06 with contributions by many others since.
-The document has been heavily edited this year to separate between suggestions and requirements.
+The document was heavily edited in 2019 to separate between suggestions and requirements.